Wieschie/autograder/docs/development.md

 * Use Template strings and [substitute()](https://docs.python.org/3/library/string.html#template-strings) for templating output
   * rework current output to template file
 * @TODO: take stdin from file for diff tests
+* @TODO: schema docs: make an issue / look at writing a pull request?
+"sphinx-jsonschema extends JSON Schema with the $$target key.
+This key is only recognized at the outermost object of the schema."